ff888/TESTS_for_SKI_DB/README.md

  18. test_speed_float --> Test if speed columns contain float type values.
  19. test_gate_max_2_length --> Test if gate columns are max values are 2 characters long.
  20. test_gate_is_number --> Test if gate values are number type.
  21. test_wind_is_float --> Test if wind columns values contain '.' character.

+**List test that compare results from web and DB:**
+1. test_number_of_competition_in_single_season --> Test if number of competitions in the season are the same in DB and fis-web

  **Preconditions:**